w5xd/NyeVikingPowerMonitor/README.md

 sketch accordingly.

 <h2 id='Couplers'>Couplers</h2>
-The PCB and sketch support two different couplers.
+The PCB and sketch support two different coupler implementations.
 <ol><li>The OEM 3000W coupler</li>
 <li>This build-it-yourself <a href='./coupler'>coupler</a> based on the design in the 2008 Radio
 Amateur's Handbook.</li></ol>
  <p>This <a href='./coupler'>coupler's</a> detection sensistivity does not match
-the OEM coupler, which requires different resistors in the voltage dividers feeding the Arduino ADC's, and some different coefficients in the sketch's ino file.
+the OEM coupler, and therefore requires different resistors in the voltage dividers feeding the Arduino ADC's, and some different coefficients in the sketch's ino file.
 It is enclosed in a commerically available clam shell aluminum box.
-The primary advantage of this particular coupler design from the Handbook is that its balance depends only on your ability to wind two identical transformers, and use well matched resistors and diodes.
+The primary advantage of this particular coupler design from the Handbook is that its balance depends only on your ability to wind two identical transformers (i.e. you have to be able to accurately count to 40), and use well matched resistors and diodes.
 There are no balance or level adjustments.
-This one has a more inductive toroid transformer design than the Handbook design (a stacked trio of T80-2 toroids instead of a single T68-2) which improves 1.8MHz performance.
+This one has a more inductive toroid transformer design than the Handbook design (a stacked trio of T80-2 toroids instead of the single T68-2 in the Handbook) which improves 1.8MHz performance.
 The 40:1 turns
 ratio (which was the Handbook design, which this unit matches) gives somewhat smaller DC voltages at its